Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Introduction

 Neighborhood policing updates a policing approach common since the 1980s: community policing.
 Community policing de-emphasizes traditional police actions like arrests and prioritizes problem solving with community members, though research on its consequences is mixed.
 One reason for the unclear findings is that ``many of the [past] studies were characterized by weak evaluation designs” \citep[p.
 7]{national2018proactive}.
 In \cite{gill2014community}, a meta-analysis found that many studies compared only one treated and one control neighborhood.
 When looking at studies with rigorous pre- and post-intervention measures, they found that community policing did not have a significant effect on crime, and concluded there is ``a need for further research around community policing" \citep[p.399]{gill2014community}.
 Another review of studies found that high levels of police-community contact had the promise to reduce crime, but such findings did not hold up when examining only RCTs \citep{sherman2003policing}.

 Despite these null findings of community policing's effect on crime, the NYPD made crime reduction the first goal of its new community-oriented policy \citep{oneill2018commissioner}.
 When announcing the policy, Mayor Bill de Blasio suggested several mechanisms that might link the policy to decreased crime, including the ``constant vigilance" of neighborhood policing deterring crime, officers being more inclined to help would-be offenders desist from crime, and improved relationships between police and community members leading to more cooperation in crime solving \citep{deblasio2015annoucement}.

 Previous research has focused on crime rates, but there might be additional, unintended consequences of neighborhood policing.
 The new practice might decrease arrests and the racial disparities of arrests by reorienting the goals of officers away from aggressive enforcement.
-Alternatively, the increased police-community contact the policy generates might expose police to more potentially criminalizable behavior and therefore increase arrests.
+A large body of evidence finds Black people are more likely to be arrested than white people, even controlling for differences in offending, so any racial equity impacts of neighborhood policing would be important \citep{lytle2014effects, kochel2011effect}.
+Alternatively, the increased police-community contact the policy generates could expose police to more potentially criminalizable behavior and therefore increase arrests and racial disparities.
 Furthermore, if police are deployed in higher numbers to predominantly black or Latino neighborhoods and/or if officers' bias makes them more likely to arrest black or Latino residents, neighborhood policing might increase the racial disparities in low-level, discretionary arrests through this increased contact.

 \paragraph{Statistical literature on causal inference and panel data}